run-after/social-backend/README.md

 All images are uploaded to S3 with multer-s3.
 The image URLs are then saved into the User model or Post model.

 Cors is implemented to allow fetch calls from the seperate frontend.
+It also limits access to only the social frontend.

 ## Contact